Archive Crucial Social Media Etiquette for Kids and Rules to Follow

 On Our Blog:

-To help your child manage their screen time, you can use Safes parental control app.
+To help your child manage their screen time, try Safes parental control app today with our free trial.
 Using Safes, you can allocate a daily limit for your child to use social media apps.
 Moreover, if your child is below 13 and therefore shouldn’t use regular social media, you can block social media sites and apps on your child’s phone, tablet, or computer.

 Sina